 Section 2.
 Organizational Board Meeting.
 The organizational meeting of a newly elected Board shall take place immediately after the election of new directors at the annual meeting, or must otherwise be held within ten (10) days of its election, at such place and time as shall be fixed by the chairman of the meeting at which they were elected.

 Section 3.
-Special meetings of the Board of Directors shall be held when called by the President of the Association or by any two directors after not less than forty-eight (48) hours’ notice to each director, except in emergencies.
+Special meetings of the Board of Directors shall be held when called by an Officer of the Association or by any two directors at large after not less than forty-eight (48) hours’ notice to each director, except in emergencies.

 Section 4.
 The transaction of any business at any meeting of the Board of Directors, however called and noticed, or wherever held, shall be as valid as though made at a meeting duly held after regular call and notice if a quorum is present, and if either before or after the meeting, each of the directors not present signs a written waiver of notice, or a consent to the holding of such meeting, or an approval of the minutes thereof.
 Any Director may waive notice of any regular or special board meeting before or after the meeting and that waiver shall be deemed equivalent to the due receipt by said Director of notice.
 Attendance by any Director at any meeting shall constitute a waiver of notice of such meeting, and a waiver of any and all objections to the place of the meeting, to the time of the meeting or the manner in which it has been called or convened, except when a Director states at the beginning of the meeting, or promptly upon arrival at the meeting, any objection to the transaction of affairs because the meeting is not lawfully called or convened.
 All such waivers, consents, or approvals shall be filed with the corporate records and made part of the minutes of the meeting.

 Section 5.
 Quorum and Voting.
 The majority of the Board of Directors shall constitute a quorum thereof.
-Directors may vote not vote by secret ballot or by proxy at board meetings, except that secret ballots may be used in the election of officers.
+Directors may not vote by secret ballot or by proxy at board meetings, except that secret ballots may be used in the election of officers.

 Section 6.
 Notice of Board Meetings to Members.
 Notice of each regular or special Board meeting shall be posted in a conspicuous place in the subdivision at least forty-eight (48) hours prior to the meeting.
 All notices shall state the time and place of the meeting and, if a special, meeting, the purposes thereof.
 As an alternative to such posting, notice must be mailed or delivered to each Member at least seven (7) days before the meeting.
 Such posting or alternate provision of notice shall not be necessary in an emergency.
 No Assessments may be levied at any Board meeting unless the notice thereof includes a statement that Assessments will be considered and the nature of the Assessments.
 Written notice of any meeting at which special assessments will be considered or at which amendments to rules regarding parcel use will be considered must be mailed, delivered, or electronically transmitted to the members and posted conspicuously on in the subdivision not less than fourteen (14) days before the meeting.